 Single Point Cutting Tool: Definition, Geometry, Nomenclature, And Angle

-How does Cutting Tool work?
+How does the Cutting Tool work?

 To cut metals, three relative motions are required.
 Those are feed, velocity, and depth of cut.
 Though the cutting tool does not provide all these motions, the cutting tool is designed in such a shape that the machine can provide all those motions.